acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 - (32.1) *Then, in late-afternoon trading, hundred-thousand-share buy orders for UAL hit the market, including a 200,000-share order through Bear Stearns that seemed to spark UAL’s late price surge. **Almost simultaneously**, PaineWebber began a very visible buy program for dozens of stocks.* (PDTB3, wsj 1208)
 - (32.2) *The parishioners of St. Michael and All Angels stop to chat at the church door, as members here always have. **[Implicit=while]** In the tower, five men and women pull rhythmically on ropes attached to the same five bells that first sounded here in 1614.* (PDTB3, wsj 0089)

+In AURIS, we consider _now_ to be a discourse marker for events synchronous with the narrated time.

 ### 1.8.2 Asynchrony

 The utterance stands in a temporal order with the situation described in the anchor (Bunt & Prasad 2016, Prasad et al. 2007, p.27).